-- 1. Completion of MUS 123 with a C or better; or - 2.
-Passing the keyboard competency exam. - Ensemble Requirements: Ensemble participation will normally run concurrently with the student's APM studies.
-Students receiving music awards should refer to their music award letter for additional information about ensemble participation. - Applied Music Study (APM): Students majoring in music are required to be accepted on one principal instrument (their principal instrument).
-The sequence of applied study must begin by the sophomore year to achieve a minimum of 12 hours prior to graduation. - +Music Colloquium: Regular attendance at artistic performances is a vital part of a music major's education.
+5) Applied Music Study (APM): Students majoring in music are required to be accepted on one principal instrument (their principal instrument).
+The sequence of applied study must begin by the sophomore year to achieve a minimum of 12 hours prior to graduation.
+6) Music Colloquium: Regular attendance at artistic performances is a vital part of a music major's education.
 Attendance at weekly Colloquium (RCT 100) is required.
-In addition, performance attendance at 80% of music department events per semester will be required in order to receive credit for RCT 100. - ++MUS 410 Senior Project/MUS 334 Junior Recital/MUS 434 Senior Recital: Students must complete a culminating project prior to graduation.
-Music majors may elect to perform a Junior or Senior Recital or complete a Senior Project.
+In addition, performance attendance at 80% of music department events per semester will be required in order to receive credit for RCT 100.

+7) MUS 410 Senior Project/MUS 334 Half Recital/MUS 434 Full Recital: Students must complete a culminating project prior to graduation.
+Music majors may elect to perform a Half or Full Recital or complete a Senior Project.
 All recitals are planned in consultation with the applied instructor.
 The student is responsible for program preparation, publicity, and technical support under the supervision of the primary instructor(s).
 The procedure for recitals is outlined in the Music Student Handbook available in the Music Office.
 Any student not presenting a recital is required to complete a senior project.

-The senior project is a substantial research paper with lecture, or a lecture/recital presented in consultation with and under the supervision of the primary music theory and/or music history instructor(s) and the applied teacher if applicable.
+The senior project is a substantial research or creative project with a presentation component prepared in consultation with and under the supervision of a faculty member.
 The student is responsible for program preparation, publicity, and technical support under the supervision of the primary instructor(s).